KonstantineDM/django-crud-tokenauth/README.md

 ## How to use
 The API testing was conveyed through the service of [postman](https://www.postman.com/).

+0. Create an `.env` file in the project's root dir.
+Inside this file add a line with a SECRET_KEY variable (format it according to contents of `.env.distrib`).

 1. Run the django server.
 Enter in terminal (from inside the dir with manage.py):
 ```
 python manage.py runserver